 Pump

 Pump water from a source node to a destination node.
 The set flow rate will be pumped unless the intake storage is less than \(10~m^3\), in which case the flow rate will be linearly reduced to \(0~m^3/s\).
 The intake must be either a Basin or LevelBoundary.
-When PID controlled, the pump must point away from the controlled basin in terms of edges.
+When PID controlled, the pump must point away from the controlled basin in terms of links.

 1 Tables